-The Character Assessment3 in Appendix 1 identifies those elements that contribute to the character of the area including ways in which the character varies from one part of the Parish to another.
+The Character Assessment in Appendix 1 identifies those elements that contribute to the character of the area including ways in which the character varies from one part of the Parish to another.

-7 Neighbourhood Plan Survey and results
+&lt;sup>8 Neighbourhood Plan Survey and results

-The Design Code4 in Appendix 1 has specific guidance on how to protect and enhance local character and landscape character.
+The Design Code in Appendix 1 has specific guidance on how to protect and enhance local character and landscape character.